 Adriana and Kate had a mission to bring herbs back to the kitchen table as nourishing foods, and are proud to be a small scale, diversified farm selling culinary and medicinal herbs, specialty vegetables and flowers.
 Together they work to offset over harvesting of endangered species, and provide a local source for fresh herbs and veggies.
 Although starting a farm in the midst of a pandemic has drastically changed their approach to farming, Adriana and Kate decided to grow a lot more vegetables in hopes of aiding food distribution efforts.
 The pandemic also led Adriana and Kate to scale back on their initial goal of selling fresh herbs at market for the season and have instead opted to dry most of their herbs for availability during the winter months.
 Together they are thinking about long term approaches to farming that feel more equitable and sustainable.
 The pandemic had caused Adriana and Kate to examine what their priorities are in the long term as growers.

 One of Adriana and Kate's goals this year was to grow without the use of plastic.
 They built their own raised beds and are utilizing plant based mulches at Thousand Leaves Farm.
 This initially was a bit more work and weeding than Adriana and Kate had planned for, but it has been so rewarding for them to know they are enriching the soil with organic matter.
-Around this time of year, the weeds have calmed down so Adriana and Kate are mostly focused on harvesting, seeding fall crops, and planning for next year.

 They are experimenting with low till farming, and half of their field is permanent beds that will be cultivated by hand.
 At Thousand Leaves Farm, Adriana and Kate are using natural plant based mulch to suppress the weeds.
 Thousand Leaves Farm is not certified organic, but they follow organic practices and are experimenting with companion planting to attract beneficial insects.